JotaroKujo0525/Termux-railway-cli/README.md

 > Open andronix then choose the Ubuntu part, don't use the `Android modded OS`, after that follow the steps on how to make one.
 Please choose the termux option when installing it.

 3. Installing railway-cli
+> - Start Ubuntu session by using `./start-ubuntu.sh`
+> - Paste this in the terminal `wget https://raw.githubusercontent.com/JotaroKujo0525/Termux-railway-cli/main/railway.sh && bash railway.sh`

+And that will install the packages needed. *Voila!* Your railway cli is now installed.

+Got issues?
+Contact me on my discord account (Jotaro Kujo#0525)